 When not working, she is listening to music and taking in the sights.
 Nothing like listening to a little blues while going down a highway on a sunny afternoon!
 Shelia is a member of the Missouri Professional Photographers of America.

-Antonio loves both photography and videography.
+Whether its videography or photography, Tony enjoys capturing candid moments.
 His reward is simply seeing the end result and the reaction as well as seeing someone happy with the work that he has produced.
-For Antonio, it makes it all worth it.

-Antonio is still pretty new to the team, having joined Trotter Photo in the Fall of 2018.
-He cannot wait to get creative with a ton of new videos, in addition to helping with editing and production in our on site lab!
+Tony is still pretty new to the team, having joined Trotter Photo in the Fall of 2018.
+He cannot wait to get creative with a ton of new videos, in addition to helping with editing and production at the studios!

 Emily loves to photograph it all!
 Weddings, engagements, newborns, children, families, sports, executive portraits, events, candid’s, and more!
 She enjoys the opportunity to be creative and loves building relationships with clients, their families and friends.